-The Virginia Policy Review hosted yet another successful National Journal Conference this year, marking the one-year anniversary since the first conference.
-Attendance doubled from last year, as schools from across the nation met at the Batten School to tackle this year’s theme – Policy with a Purpose: Making your Journal Count.
+The Virginia Policy Review hosted yet another successful National Journal Conference this year, our third annual event.
+Schools from across the nation met at the Batten School to tackle this year’s theme – “Analysis in Action.”

-The schools gathered on the last day of the conference to discuss creating a National Journal Consortium – a forum for discussion for journals of public policy.
-It was decided that the Consortium would be created with a joint-effort among staff leaders from a variety of journals.
-The last event featured an Editor in Chief Panel, during which schools shared experiences in overcoming modern day challenges of academic journals and how they continue to push for journal growth in an age of digital media.
+The schools gathered on the last day of the conference to discuss models for staff growth and retaining institutional memory during a workshop led by American University.
+To round up the conference events, editors-in-chief from George Washington, Pepperdine, and Georgetown participated in a panel discussion, during which schools shared experiences in overcoming modern day challenges of academic journals and how they continue to push for journal growth in an age of digital media.

-The National Journal Conference received positive reviews from all attendees, and attendees hinted at being eager to see what the Virginia Policy Review will have in store for next year’s NJC.
+Overall, NJC received very positive reviews from all attendees, and attendees hinted at being eager to see what the Virginia Policy Review will have in store for next year’s NJC.